Compulsory health insurance provides benefits in the case of illness, accident and maternity.

 - List of products, active ingredients and additives used in the formula with tariff (list of medicines); that tariff includes pharmacy services as well

-- Provisions on the service obligation and the scope of coverage in the case of resources and objects used for examination or treatment
+- Provisions on the service obligation and the scope of coverage in the case of aids and devices (List of Aids and Devices) used for examination or treatment

 - List of pharmaceutical specialities and assembled medicines with prices